Dorothy Hewett: Realist writer period and the Communist Party

 The following year her first child, Clancy, died of acute lymphoblastic leukemia in Melbourne, an event which was to have a profound effect on the rest of her life.

-In 1952 Hewett and Flood joined a trade union delegation to Russia, and they were among the first Westerners to visit the new People's Republic of China.
+In 1952, Hewett and Flood joined a trade union delegation to Russia, and they were among the first Westerners to visit the new People's Republic of China.

 Hewett worked for a year as a mill hand in a cotton spinning mill, which gave her the material for her first novel, Bobbin Up.
 The climatic moment is a strike by the women workers against poor working conditions and unfair dismissals.
 The style and content are firmly rooted in socialist realism.
 Bobbin Up was translated into five languages.

 Throughout the 1950s and 1960s, Hewett engaged in debates about literature and social change from a committed Marxist perspective.
 She was one of the founders of the left-wing organisation the Union of Australian Women, editing the first edition of their journal, and she participated enthusiastically in Realist Writers groups in Sydney and Perth.

 Flood had recurring paranoid schizophrenia, untreatable at the time, and was unable to work.
 Hewett took a job as a copywriter on the catalogue of Walton Sears Department Store to support the family, and then with Leyden Publishing.
-In 1958, as Flood became increasingly violent and dangerous, she fled back to her parents in Western Australia (WA) with their three small boys Joe, Michael and Tom Flood.
+In 1958, as Flood became increasingly violent and dangerous, she fled back to her parents in Western Australia with their three small boys Joe, Michael and Tom Flood.

 In South Perth her parents built a house for her on the old tennis court at the back of their property.
 Rebuilding her life, Hewett trained at the Graylands Teachers' College but was removed when they found she had been not only married but divorced.

-In 1960 she married the poet, cane cutter and seaman, Merv Lilley.
+In 1960, she married the poet, cane cutter and seaman, Merv Lilley.
 Lilley had been a foundation member of the Bush Music Club, and he introduced the family to folk music, which was beginning its revival.
-In late 1961 the family, which now included one-year-old Kate Lilley, travelled to Queensland with a caravan to visit Lilley's family.
-Before leaving WA, Hewett and Lilley roneoed a joint volume of their poetry What About the People?
+In late 1961, the family, which now included one-year-old Kate Lilley, travelled to Queensland with a caravan to visit Lilley's family.
+Before leaving WA, Hewett and Lilley roneoed a joint volume of their poetry What About the People!
 In the next few years a number of these poems were put to music by aspiring folk singers.
 Weevils in the Flour, a song about the Depression childhood of her friend Vera Deacon, has been a favourite with union choirs and folk singers, with a folklore all of its own.
 Another song, Sailor Home From the Sea, has been recorded under four different tunes.